The Cost of Employee Absence

 The most common reasons for sickness absence (prior to new COVID-19 challenges), are minor illnesses, accounting for 27.2% of the total days lost to sickness, musculoskeletal problems at 19.7% and mental health conditions at 12.4%.
 But absences could also reflect inflexible work practises or other issues in the workplace.

-We have created this whitepaper to help you understand the trends and implications of the cost of absence to your business.
+Download this whitepaper to understand the trends and implications of the cost of absence to your business.